 These Pitaya packs caught my eye in the frozen fruit aisle of the grocery store last week.
 Once defrosted, they can easily be stirred into pancake or muffin mix, and the frozen packs make a fun addition to smoothies.

 And although the name is a mouthful ("pitaya"), these pancakes are as easy to make as regular ones.
 They came together in 5 minutes!
 All it took was one packet of dragonfruit and boy did these pancakes turn PINK!
 They were so much fun to eat, and the boys loved them for the name and the color (boys like pink, too!).

-Pancakes are one of my favorite finger foods for babies too, since they're nice and soft and get easily cut up into the perfect size for babies.
+Pancakes are one of my favorite finger foods for babies too, since they're nice and soft.
 My 1-year-old ate these right up!

 2 cups whole wheat flour (you can sub all purpose flour or whole wheat pastry flour)

 1 3/4 cups coconut milk (you can substitute regular milk, buttermilk, or almond milk)

 1/2 stick unsalted butter, melted, plus more for cooking pancakes

 In a large bowl, stir together the flour, baking powder, baking soda and salt.